why truck won't start after it get hot maybe twenty minutes running

 It is either the plug in connector at the bottom of the dizzy not connecting properly or the trigger in the dizzy.
 Been there, done that.

-SosoDude00 answered about a year ago
+SosoDude00 answered 2 years ago

 91 F150 straight 6.
 Starts cold, never dies, but won't start after driving and warming up.
 Will start once it cools down for about 20 minutes.
 After buying this a few months ago, I found that the previous owner had replaced the battery, battery clamps, and almost every sensor and module (found the sensors and modules and the boxes from the new ones under the seat lol).
 Going to start with checking wiring and adding another ground wire, and adding a heatshield to the starter.
 I'll try to follow up with results.